PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 8. **Difficulty:** Medium
 9. **Impact Definition:** Core development

-### Share data between Talawa and other application suites

-1. **Description:** Currently the Posts are made via Admin Portal and Users can like & comment via mobile app.
-An Ability to publish the posts by providing a publicly accessible link will enable app users to share the posts across other apps like WhatsApp, Twitter, etc. This will help to increase the popularity of the organization.
-The published post should also be SEO friendly.
-We also need other applications to be able to share data to Talawa from where users can share content from applications like WhatsApp, telegram etc. to users on Talawa via chat.
-We really want that Talawa users should also be able to have a preview of links at least from some predefined types stated in Expected Outcomes.
-When it comes to user retentions we would really like to have a floating PIP mode for the links that have playable video links similar to what telegram and WhatsApp have for YouTube videos.
-1. **Expected Outcomes:**
-   1. Design public posts API and data models.
-      1. Ability to share them to others apps via Mobile app.
-      2. Implementing logic for built-in SEO for the post.
-   2. Implement data sharing to/from Talawa.
-      1. Ability to share post from Talawa to other applications.
-      2. Post shared should open directly inside app if installed similar to invite feature implemented.
-      3. Ability to share plain text, images or both to Talawa users in chat from other applications similar to telegram, WhatsApp, stack have.
-      4. This might also require updating changes in chat schema.
-      5. Ability to have a link preview of all the links.(Open for whom you want to implement this)
-      6. Have a PIP mode for videos to be played inside Talawa when app is in foreground or background state.
-      7. Links which have a playable video file like YouTube etc. should have a PIP compatibility.
-      8. Links should open inside in-app browser or the dedicated application if installed.
-      9. Link preview should also be available for posts on platform and any potential place.
-1. **Repos to update:** Talawa, Talawa-Admin, Talawa-API.
-1. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-1. **Depends on Project:** None
-1. **Project Size:** 350 hours (Large)
-2. **Possible Mentors:** TBD
-3. **Difficulty:** Medium/Hard
-4. **Impact Definition:** Core development, Risky/Exploratory

-### Multi-Tenancy

-1. **Description:** Create a way to separate different API instances using a data segregation strategy to best optimize resources.
-It is likely that we will want to host Talawa as a service.
-Designing a solution to this problem is therefore required.
-Read our [core concepts document](../../introduction/core-concepts) for further background.
-1. **Expected Outcomes:**
-   1. Research and suggest a preferred way of implementing this strategy.
-   1. Implement the strategy so that it is transparent to the mobile app.
-   1. Code ways to configure this solution simply via the Admin portal.
-   2. Think of:
-      1. New levels of authorization and security that may be required.
-      2. Architectures that would facilitate moving a community from one server to another on a completely different set of infrastructure.
-      3. Interesting features that would be required for this to be implemented.
-2. **Repos to update:** Talawa-API, Talawa-Admin
-3. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-4. **Depends on Project:** `Admin: Multi-Tenancy`
-5. **Project Size:** 350 hours (Large)
-6. **Possible Mentors:** TBD
-7. **Difficulty:** Hard
-8. **Impact Definition:** Core development, Risky/Exploratory

 ### Improved File Uploads and Security

 1. **Description:** We need a better solution for handling files uploaded from Talawa clients.
 GraphQL is unsuitable for file access and, storing files in the code tree with only a `.gitignore` file as protection is risky.